captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-The city agrees to expunge your son’s entire criminal record—now that’s subject to him avoiding arrest for the next 15 years—but to employers and creditors, it’ll be like he never even had a parking ticket.
+The city agrees to expunge your son’s entire criminal record —now that’s subject to him avoiding arrest for the next 15 years —but to employers and creditors, it’ll be like he never even had a parking ticket.

 ---

-And obviously, all the dust that’s been kicked up the last couple of weeks—that will all disappear entirely.
+And obviously, all the dust that’s been kicked up the last couple of weeks — that will all disappear entirely.

 ---